farrer/farso/README.md

 ## Some History

-Farso is by far the oldest Free/Libre project of mime, starting as a DOS multitasker GUI back in the late 90s (code from this old dummy learning-how-to-programming pascal era is at [https://sourceforge.net/projects/farso]).
+Farso is by far my oldest Free/Libre project, starting as a DOS multitasker GUI back in the late 90s (code from this old dummy learning-how-to-programming pascal era is at [https://sourceforge.net/projects/farso]).
 Back in 2005 it got its first major rewrite to C++ and was used on the former DNT project (code at src/gui folder of [https://sourceforge.net/projects/dnt/]).
 When rewriting DNT to Ogre3d instead of the old/buggy in-house OpenGL renderer, Farso got its last major rewrite, with lots of improvements and code clean-up / refactoring, which is hosted here.

 ## Dependencies